ManimCommunity/manim_editor/docs/source/use/export_presentation.rst

        └── scene_selection.js

 If you've done all that correctly, everyone with an internet connection can access your presentation under the URL listed in the settings.
+Should you require multiple presentations, you can simply put them in individual subdirectories and append the subdirectory name to the url (like ``https://manimcommunity.github.io/manim_editor/Tutorial`` instead of ``https://manimcommunity.github.io/manim_editor``).

 Supported Browsers
 ******************